Recovery Coach / Peer Worker

 People who have lived experience with substance use and addictions have always played various and important roles in the treatment and recovery system.
 Recently, peer-related roles have begun emerging in different ways in the field, particularly as Recovery Coaching has begun to catch on.

 Watch this video about Recovery Coaching in Massachusetts.

 Possible titles: Recovery Coach, Peer, Peer Support Specialist, Peer Mentor.

 A peer is someone with lived experience of substance abuse or addictions.

 Not all recovery support providers are people with lived experience, but they have training in addictions and know how to connect with people at all stages of recovery.

 - Lived experience is deeply valued.

-- Many people need help engaging into addiction treatment.
+- Many people need help engaging in addiction treatment.